Featured Keynote Speaker

 This happens all the time when booking a keynote speaker.

-One speech may be $5,000, but the speaker may be open to doing three speeches for $10,000 at various branches throughout the country.
+One speech may be $5,000, but the speaker may be open to doing three speeches at your regional conferences for $10,000.

 Using other people’s money is also a great way to negotiate the best deal.